johndoehack/camsnap/README.md

 > ./uninstall.sh

-# How to execute CamSnap
+# How to execute camsnap

     INFO: To execute Camera Snapshot you
     should execute the following command!

 > camsnap

-# How to update CamSnap
+# How to update camsnap

     INFO: If you update CamSnap, all the data will be saved.
 Do not worry!